-Bangkok Travel Guide: Things to do + Nightlife + Food + Where to Stay + Tips & Tricks
+Bangkok Travel Guide: Best Things to Do, Food, Nightlife, Where to Stay, Work Cafes, Tips & Tricks

 Yo guys!
-First of all, I've ONLY lived in Bangkok for a total of about 4+ months now so, I'm definitely not the #1 expert on Bangkok...
+First of all, I've lived in Bangkok for a total of about 6+ months now.
+I'm definitely not the #1 expert on Bangkok...
 But people ask me ALL THE TIME for tips before visiting here.
 So here's all my tips compiled into one blog post.

 My FULL Bangkok Guide is coming soon!